- June 27, 2022

-- Posted by: Joan Underwood
+- Posted by: Joan H. Underwood

-- Category: Business, Coaching, Leadership, People
+- Categories: Business, Coaching, Leadership, People

 The GROW Model has been seen to yield higher productivity, improved communication, better interpersonal relationships and a better quality working environment.

-You’ve probably heard the adage “if you don’t know where you’re going, any road can get you there”.
+You’ve probably heard the adage if you don’t know where you’re going, any road can get you there?
 Well, perhaps that sentiment informed the decision to start this tried and proven approach to structuring a coaching conversation.
-It is absolutely essential to devote the necessary time and energy to collaboratively identify and agree on the desired results – both of the specific coaching conversation and the broader coaching relationship.
+It is absolutely essential to devote the necessary time and energy to collaboratively identify and agree on the desired results both of the specific coaching conversation and the broader coaching relationship.

 The supervisor/manager/coach needs to lead this discussion.
 In the context of a performance coaching conversation, both parties need to reach consensus on the goal since it will form the basis for assessing the level of progress and ultimately success.
 It is also important to ensure that the goal aligns with the broader departmental/organizational objectives.

-In this second stage of the process, the coach and coachee discuss and agree on what currently obtains – i.e. they identify and discuss the status quo.
+In this second stage of the process, the coach and coachee discuss and agree on what currently obtains i.e. they identify and discuss the status quo.
 In the case of a performance assessment, the discussion would cover how the employee is currently performing relative to established standards.
-In addition to examining the status quo vis a vis performance, this is also the time when the coach should explore issues such as the employee’s beliefs about the job and his/her performance along with any concerns, challenges or constraints being experienced.
+In addition to examining the status quo vis a vis performance, this is also the time when the coach should explore issues such as the employees beliefs about the job and his/her performance along with any concerns, challenges or constraints being experienced.

 This can be compared to a brainstorming phase where the parties identify the various avenues for moving forward in pursuit of the goal established in the first step of the process.

-It is important that this phase be as expansive and exhaustive as possible – exploring the pros and cons of the various courses of action along with decision criteria for making the final selection.
+It is important that this phase be as expansive and exhaustive as possible exploring the pros and cons of the various courses of action along with decision criteria for making the final selection.

-Yet another variable that should be included in this step of the process is a candid discussion about the coachee’s feelings about the various options.
+Yet another variable that should be included in this step of the process is a candid discussion about the coaches feelings about the various options.
 This is geared towards safeguarding against the selection of an opportunity which is completely unpalatable to the employee.

 - Way Forward